itssplash/cst8918-w25-h09/README.md

 Use the external IP address of the `store-front` service to access the application in a web browser.

-## Submit

-Your github repository for this assignment should be named `cst8918-w25-h09`.

-When you have completed the assignment, submit the URL of your GitHub repository in the assignment folder on Brightspace.

 ## Clean up resources

 When you're done with the application, you can clean up the resources you created in your Azure account to avoid incurring more charges.